 Join a multi-day expedition into the National Parks for winter wildlife viewing, unforgettable photography, tremendous scenery and to experience the solitude of winter.
 Yellowstone National Park transforms into a pristine winter wonderland with less traffic, less noise and great wildlife.
-Our professional naturalist guides will lead you on a once-in-a-lifetime experience to explore the wild of Jackson Hole in the winter.
+Our professional naturalist guides will lead you on a once-in-a-lifetime experience to explore the wild of Jackson Hole and the surrounding National Parks in the winter.

 The meeting location for this expedition is Gallery Wild, located at 80 West Broadway, Jackson WY.
 Please be sure to arrange flights and check in to your hotel with plenty of time to arrive at the meeting location by 5:30 PM.
 You’ll have an opportunity to meet your guide, get an overview of the week, and ask questions about your expedition.